username1565/waves-lite-client/README.md

 Here [will be published the source code of this waves-lite-client](https://github.com/wavesplatform/WavesGUI/issues/1415#issuecomment-504991767) to modify, fix, and repair this code.
 See the commits, open the pull requests.
 Only source code of JavaScript-files will be contains in this repositary.
 Just unzipped **waves-lite-client-mainnet-v0.5.18.zip**

+ONLINE VERSION OF THE FILES FROM THIS REPOSITARY - IS AVAILABLE HERE: https://username1565.github.io/waves-lite-client/
 ___________________________________________________________________________________________________